yarashlee/TRMSP1/README.md

 ## Features

 List of features ready and TODOs for future development
-* Allows users to submit reimbursements for courses and training.
+* Allows users to submit reimbursements for different events (courses, certification courses, certification examns, many more)
-* The submitted reimbursement must be approved by that employee's supervisor, The department Head, and a Benefits Coordinator in that order.
+* The submitted reimbursement must be approved by that employee's director supervisor, The department Head, and a Benefits Coordinator in that order.
 * The user can then add a grade to the reimbursement for final approval.
+* Director supervisor can check reimbursement and leave a status.
+* Department Head and Benifits Coordinator can place grades, also leave notes on the status of the reimbursement.
+* Benefit Coordinator que change the rewarded amount on the reimbursement of the employee that submited.
+* Employees can cancel their reimbursement request.

 To-do list:
 * Implement JWTs for better session tracking and authurization.